fablabbcn/fablabbcn-legacy-web/_posts/workshops/2015-11-02-symbiotic.md

 layout: workshop_post
 type: workshop
 workshopimg: workshops_loop/151007_symbiotic_associations.jpg
-title: Nero // February 2015
+title: Symbiotic Associations // March  2015
-meta: "Untill now, Drones have always been associated with warfare or as a military robot aircrafts.
-However these days drone technology is becoming more and more affordable and mainstream, making it ideal for a wide range of applied research applications.
-Areal Robotic became a common tool for Construction Techniques, Photogrammetry, Transportation, Agriculture, Security and Rescue, Environmental research and many more applications.
-The aim of the workshop is to create a theoretical and experimental framework, based on open-source tools, with the scope of extracting data from the air to better understand the environment and intervene in design objectives"
+meta: "The purpose of the course is to explore the relationship between digital and biological manufacturing, as multi-scalar construction techniques.
+The Workshop will be based on defining a theoretical and experimental framework focused on the convergence between Digital Tectonics and Organic processes.
+We will focus on the association between biology and architecture in order to manufacture biological mechanisms."
 author: Fab Lab BCN
 date: 2015/11/02
 category: workshop